Dmongue1/CMSC-471-Project-1/README.md

   * else is now 'random move' option, for when a number other than the valid options is chosen

 - Add details to the 'game over' text
+  * playGame() 'game over' block now also prints section showing algos and skill used by both players

 Note: Main will need to be updated to add in eval_2 and eval_3 to the move generator once they are implemented.